RamVasuthevan/Personal-Website/website/bitsbipsbricks/_posts/2024-04-21-Jekyll-Sub-Blogs.md

 Jekyll by default puts all blog posts into one feed, but sometimes, I want to write something small, a [snippet](/snippets), a note mostly for myself, that doesn't really fit in [Bits, Bips and Bricks](/bitsbipsbricks).

-By taking advantage of Jekyll categories and tags you can easy have multiple sub blogs each with their own Atom feed using only Liquid
+By taking advantage of Jekyll categories and tags you can easily have multiple sub blogs each with their own Atom feed using only Liquid.

 A [category](https://jekyllrb.com/docs/posts/#categories) can be defined using the front matter keys `category` or `categories` (a space separated list of categories) or putting a directory above the post's `_post` directory with the name of the category.

 A [tag](https://jekyllrb.com/docs/posts/#tags) can be defined using can be defined using the front matter keys `tag` or `tags` (a space separated list of tags)

 This snippet is built to match the style of Minma, but similar logic can be used for another theme.
-Download the file and save it in `_includes/blog.html`.

 Copy the following code and paste it in `_includes/blog.html`: